 Note:

-• All of the banks open from 7:30 – 11:30; 13:30 – 16:30 pm from Monday to Friday and Saturday morning from 7:30 – 11:30.
-They also close on the Vietnam public holidays.
+- All of the banks are open from 7:30 – 11:30; 13:30 – 16:30 pm from Monday to Friday, and Saturday morning from 7:30 – 11:30.
+They also close on Vietnam public holidays.

-Tips when you do an exchange money in Vietnam
+Tips when you exchange money in Vietnam

-• There are many exchange currency spots in Ho Chi Minh, especially in the tourist areas, so you should turn around and check the rate with some shops before changing your money.
+- There are many currency exchange spots in Ho Chi Minh, especially in the tourist areas, so you should turn around and check the rate with some shops before changing your money.